PioneerAIAcademy/prompt-optimizer/README.md

 ### Step 5: Analyze and Improve

 1. Click **Analyze** to have the AI identify common error patterns
-2. Select 3-5 examples that show different failure modes (use the checkboxes)
+2. Click **Cluster Failures** to group failures by type
-3. Click **Cluster Failures** to group failures by type (optional but helpful)
+3. Select 1-2 representative examples from each cluster (use the checkboxes)
 4. Enter a name for your new run: `v2`
 5. Click **Optimize**